en_CA

 The Causes of Acid Erosion

 Having an acid-rich diet that can put your teeth at risk is much easier than you’d expect.
-As few as four acidic “exposures” throughout the day can put enamel at risk from acid erosion.

 But let’s not change our healthy diets.
 Instead, let’s make sure we’re protecting our precious enamel.
 In addition to using a toothpaste like Pronamel there are plenty of things you can do to prevent acid erosion.
 Click here to learn how to prevent acid erosion.